pyca/cryptography/docs/x509/reference.rst

         Creates a new SubjectKeyIdentifier instance using the public key provided to generate the appropriate digest.
 This should be the public key that is in the certificate.
+The generated digest is the SHA1 hash of the ``subjectPublicKey`` ASN.1 bit string.
+This is the first recommendation in :rfc:`5280` section 4.2.1.2.

         :param public_key: One of
             :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey`